Data protection

 How long and where is the data stored?

-Xing stores the data on different servers in various data centers.
+Xing stores the data on various servers in various data centers.
 The company stores this data until you delete the data or until a user account is deleted.
 Of course, this only affects users who are already Xing members.

 How can I delete my data or prevent data storage?

-You can also basically set up your browser so that you are always informed when a cookie is to be set.
+You can also set up your browser so that you are always informed when a cookie is to be set.
 Then you can always decide individually whether you want to allow the cookie or not.

 Legal basis